 Picking an internal candidate was a “vote of confidence” in the PayPal management team and a message that the company is serious about continuing its focus on mobile, Luria said.

 At Zong, Marcus developed technology that allowed consumers to pay for purchases from their mobile phones or computers by entering a mobile-phone number.
-EBay’s acquisition of the company was one of five it made in the last year, data (EBAY) compiled by Bloomberg show.
+EBay’s acquisition of the company was one of five it made in the last year, data (EBAY:US) compiled by Bloomberg show.

 At PayPal, Marcus has helped lead mobile-payment volume growth, Donahoe said, which is projected to reach $7 billion in 2012, compared with $4 billion last year.
 The company had total payment volume of $33.4 billion in the fourth quarter.

 Marcus said he “strongly” supports the company’s focus on the mobile platform and in-store payments and doesn’t foresee major changes.

 “It took us about seven months to build that product inside of that company,” he said in a telephone interview.

 “Every day, I’m impressed at the agility this company can have and how it rises up to the occasion again and again to build a product really quickly.
 I think there’s no plan to change the strategy.”

 PayPal’s e-commerce payment business also started allowing shoppers to pay using physical-payment terminals in Home Depot Inc. (HD:US) stores across the country last month, part of an effort to win customers from credit-card companies.
 The in-store service helps consumers purchase items at a checkout with a PayPal card or with a phone number and pass code.